tlong81/poml/docs/proposals/poml_extended.md

 1. Loading component definitions from `componentDocs.json` and extracting valid POML component names and their aliases.
 2. Scanning for opening tags that match these components, and scanning until the corresponding closing tag is found.
 3. If a special tag `<text>...</text>` is found within a POML segment, it will be treated as pure text content and processed following the rules above (step 1 and 2).
+4. Unknown or disabled tags are treated as literal text and, by default, raise a diagnostic warning.

 An example is shown below: